Glossary

 Point of Sale.
 The system where transactions are processed.
 In restaurants and retail, often the hub of operational information.

-Start with a free trial.
+14-day free trial.
 No credit card required.
+One subscription covers your whole team.